hannesdatta/course-dprep/slides/dprep.md

 ::: notes

+- Show directory structure (e.g., on Dropbox), or ask them to replicate
-Ask students what's bad about it?
+- Ask students what's bad about it?

 ADD SCREENSHOT OF MESSY DIRECTORY OF PHD PAPER
 PROVIDE EXAMPLES OF CONFUSING FILE_NAMES (e.g., report, final_report, final_final_report)

 :::

 ## What was so bad about it?

+- Reproducibility
+    - I couldn't reproduce results whenever I wanted to
 - Replicability
-    - I couldn't reproduce results whenever I wanted to
+    - My community doesn't really see how I did things
 - Efficiency
     - when making changes to data, I had to go the the beginning, repeating all steps
     - a colleague asked me for the data years after; it wasn't properly documented!

 ## Why should *you* care?

-- You will soon work on data-intensive projects - whether in academia or in business
+- You will soon work on data-intensive projects - whether in academia (e.g., theses) or in business
-- You will change code *continuously* before the project is final
+- You will change code *continuously* before a project is final
-- Team members or future colleagues will look at your code or use it
+- Team members or colleagues will look at and use your code
     - to help you
     - to continue your work
+- Costly investment in terms of time and effort, but...
 - __Small efficiency gains will pay off soon!__
-- It's a costly investment in terms of time and effort though

 # This course